clearhaus/gateway-api-docs/source/index.md

 </dl>

 <p class="alert alert-info"> <b>Notice:</b> A card resource is automatically made
-when you make an authorization transaction and you send us card details. </p>
+when you make an authorization transaction and you supply card details. </p>

 ## Transaction status codes